marinimau/Sabbia_android/README.md

 * light and dark theme (based on system theme)
 * new kinds of animations

 #### This is not an Android application, this is only a UI implementation.
-The logic contained in this project only for the dynamic insertion of content into the user interface.
+The logic contained in this project is only for the dynamic insertion of content into the user interface.

 ### Video